(c) 2000,2017 Peter McCollum

 Inside the PP-1A/ASR power supply.
 Note the two unusual dome-shaped power transistors used in the DC-DC converter.
 Directly below the transistors is a toroidal inverter transformer, and another early germanium transistor.
 Two of the original electrolytic capacitors have been replaced with newer Japanese-made units.

 The ST-2A Surveillance Transmitter

 The ST-2A is one of the earlier models in a long series of equipment.
 The purpose of a surveillance transmitter (ST) is to transmit the sounds (conversations) from within a room to a person or recording device monitoring a receiver nearby.
 For example, an ST may be hidden in a hotel room before the targeted person arrives, and the opposition can set up equipment on an adjacent floor to monitor and record any conversations that take place.

 The ST-2A as shown in the manual.
-The mic is likely a Shure MC11.
+The mic is a Shure MC-11.

 A view of an ST-2A with the cover removed.
 One of the 1AD4 tubes is visible on the far right.
 The two gold connectors are for RF out and audio in.
 On the bottom right corner is an access panel for tuning.
 The AC power cord comes in from the left.
 Author's collection.